PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

    - **Potential API Issues**

    - **Sensitive information**
       - Location: A user’s location can be considered sensitive.
-The IP-API will be submitting the user’s IP to retrieve location data.
+At this time, user's will be submitting search and post locations manually.
+APIs exist to obtain a user's location based on IP, this could be implemented as a stretch goal and would require user permission.
       - Password

    - **Functionality**
       - Create posts/upload images.
       - View budget/mileage data.
       - View services for local and future destinations.
+      - (Stretch goal) Obtain user location from geocoding API.
+Posts and local searches will automatically use this location instead of manual location input.
       - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.

    - **User flow**